fernand0aguilar/obsidian/notes/Carreer/Software Engineering/Introduction to Cybersecurity.md

 ---

 Become that alias.
 It is essential for good opsec.
-Proper [[notes/Fixing my Life 1/MARS College/planning]] and practice prevents piss poor performance.
+Proper [[planning]] and practice prevents piss poor performance.

 One mistake in timing implementation configuration can be enough.